-The Undertaker Requested To Have Jim Ross Announce His Final WrestleMania Match
+The Undertaker Requested To Have Jim Ross Announce His Final ‘WrestleMania’ Match

 The Undertaker seemingly put a bow on his professional wrestling career Sunday night at WrestleMania.
-After weeks of speculation about whether the Undertaker-Roman Reigns, Brock Lesnar vs. Goldberg or Randy Orton and Bray Wyatt matches would headline the big show, we finally got our answer more than six hours into the evening.
-As we reported as “probable” on Friday turned out to be the case as the Undertaker and Reigns closed out WrestleMania 33.
+After weeks of speculation about whether the Undertaker-Roman Reigns, Brock Lesnar vs. Goldberg, or Randy Orton and Bray Wyatt matches would headline the big show, fans finally got an answer more than six hours into the evening.
+As the Inquisitr reported as “probable” on Friday turned out to be the case as the Undertaker and Reigns closed out WrestleMania 33.

 As a matter of fact, the WWE Championship and Universal Championship matches were booked back-to-back, prior to the SmackDown Women’s title match and the main event between the Undertaker and Reigns.
 It marked Reigns’ third consecutive (and overall) WrestleMania main event, while the Undertaker closed a ‘Mania for the fourth time in his 25 WrestleMania appearances.

 It wasn’t built as such, but before the match got underway, it was announced that the match between the Undertaker and Roman Reigns would be a No Holds Barred match.
 The spot on the card and the new stipulation further fueled speculation that this would be the Undertaker’s final bout.
-It was cemented afterwards when the Undertaker left his hat, jacket and gloves in the middle of the ring and walked off into the night right as it reached midnight in the east.
+It was cemented afterward when the Undertaker left his hat, jacket, and gloves in the middle of the ring and walked off into the night right as it reached midnight in the east.

 Throughout the night, the WWE Universe was treated to several surprises and special moments, which wasn’t restricted to things just inside the ring.
-As advertised, Al Roker of NBC fame was the special guest ring announcer for the mixed tag match between John Cena & Nikki Bella and The Miz & Maryse.
+As advertised, Al Roker of NBC fame was the special guest ring announcer for the mixed tag match between John Cena and Nikki Bella and The Miz and Maryse.
 But also, the WWE brought in Jerry “The King” Lawler to help call the action alongside JBL and Tom Phillips.

 As if that weren’t enough, the WWE brought in Jim Ross to work with Michael Cole and JBL for the main event bout between the Undertaker and Roman Reigns.
 It had been known for several days that J.R. was going to return in some capacity for WrestleMania, but it wasn’t totally confirmed which match he’d call until he came down the ramp to the Oklahoma fight song.